Treating cancer fatigue

 - Listen to a relaxation tape

-When you really can't sleep, get up and watch TV, read, or listen to music until you feel sleepy.
-Or try the simple things your Mum may have suggested, like taking a warm bath and a warm milky drink.
+When you really can't sleep, get up and watch TV, read or listen to music until you feel sleepy.
+Or try taking a warm bath or a warm milky drink.
 The amino acids in milk are thought to encourage sleep.
 Then go back to bed and try again.
 Do let your doctor know if you often have trouble sleeping.

 Eating enough to keep up your energy levels can be hard if side effects from your treatment are making you sick or have diarrhoea.
 But it is important to try and eat what you can, as your diet plays an important role in controlling fatigue.
 There are some good tips on how to control diarrhoea and sickness in the main chemotherapy section.